Vaishali Rameshbabu: Career

 She became a Woman Grandmaster (WGM) by completing her final norm in the Riga Technical University Open chess tournament in Riga, Latvia on 12 August 2018.

-Vaishali was the part of the Gold medal-winning team at Online Olympiad 2020, where India won its first ever medal.
+Vaishali was the part of the gold medal-winning team at Online Olympiad 2020, where India won its first ever medal.

 She received her International Master (IM) title in 2021.
 In 2022, Vaishali won the 8th Fischer Memorial, scoring 7.0/9 and winning her second Grandmaster norm.

 Vaishali was invited to participate in the FIDE Women's Speed Chess Championship 2022, where she defeated the Women's World Blitz Chess Champion Bibisara Assaubayeva in the round of 16, and compatriot Harika Dronavalli in the quarterfinals.

 Vaishali played on Board 3 in the Women's section at the 44th Chess Olympiad at Mamallapuram, Chennai, in July-Aug 2022.
-India Women team won the Team bronze medal, and Vaishali won individual bronze medal for Board 3.
+The India women's team won the team bronze medal, and Vaishali won individual bronze for board 3.

+Vaishali played in the Tata Steel Challengers 2023, scoring 4.5/14 and beating two 2600 rated GMs, Luis Paulo Supi and Jerguš Pecháč.
+She finished twelfth in the standings overall.

+In the Qatar Masters Open 2023, Vaishali received her final GM norm after finishing with 5/9 and a performance rating of 2609.
+She also won the top women's prize in the tournament, after finishing with better tiebreaks (performance rating) than compatriot Divya Deshmukh.

+Vaishali won the FIDE Women's Grand Swiss 2023 held in the Isle of Man by not losing a single game and scoring 8.5/11, thereby qualifying to compete in the 2024 Women's Candidates Tournament in Toronto, Canada.
+She and her younger brother Praggnanandhaa became the first sister-brother duo to qualify for the respective Candidates.

+In December, at the IV El Llobregat Open Tournament 2023 in Spain, Vaishali crossed the 2500 Elo rating threshold, thereby fulfilling all of the requirements for the Grandmaster title and becoming the third woman and 84th person in India to do so.

+On January 21, 2024, the India Chess Federation submitted a Grandmaster Title Application on behalf of Vaishali to the FIDE Qualification Committee, which administers FIDE titles.

+She and her brother Praggnanandhaa are the first sister and brother to earn grandmaster titles, with Praggnanandhaa doing so in 2018.
+She is also the first female grandmaster from Tamil Nadu.

+Vaishali defended her Grand Swiss title at the FIDE Women's Grand Swiss 2025 held in Samarkand, Uzbekistan, scoring 8/11.
+Thus, she qualified for the Women's Candidates Tournament 2026.

+As of 15 September 2025, her rating is 2452 classical and world rank is 993.